-Appendix Thirteen - Prevent in Education Risk Assessment and Practice Action Plan (April 22)
+Appendix Thirteen - Prevent in Education Risk Assessment and Practice Action Plan

 YES NO Existing Controls Further Action Staff responsible Due Date

-Does your Safeguarding Policy make explicit
+Does the Safeguarding Policy make explicit that the

-that the school sees protection from
+school sees protection from

-radicalisation and extremist narratives as a
+radicalisation and extremist

-safeguarding issue?
+narratives as a safeguarding

-Is the lead contact for Prevent
+issue?
+Are the lead contact for

+Prevent responsibilities

-responsibilities clearly identified in the
+clearly identified in the

 policy?

-Designated Safeguarding Lead / Prevent

-Single Point of Contact SPOC

-Communication and the Lorentz
+Prevent SPOC

 Governor Safeguarding Lead

-Does SG policy make explicit how
+Does SG policy make

+explicit how PREVENT

-PREVENT concerns should be reported
+concerns should be reported

 within school?

-Fundamental British Values are considered
+Fundamental British Values are considered in curriculum

-in curriculum planning
+planning

-Thinking about an incident of radicalisation

-and/or extremism - Has the setting

-considered specific potential areas of risk

-such as;

-Processes in place to manage Subject

-Access Requests/Freedom of Information

-Requests should they be made?

-The process in place for the management

-of information should there be media

-interest or if information requested into

-the community?

-How will information be shared and with

-whom?

-Does the school have clear guidance for
+Does the school have clear

+guidance for visiting

-visiting speakers?
+speakers?

-Checks for external speakers to the school;

-Has the identity of the speaker been
+Has the identity of the

+speaker been confirmed, and

-confirmed, and due diligence carried out?
+due diligence carried out?

-(Might consider checks on the internet to
+(Might consider checks on

+the internet to confirm the

-confirm the status of speaker and/or the
+status of speaker and/or the organisation to include

-organisation to include website, YouTube
+website, YouTube or social

-or social media sites.)
+media sites.)

-Checks for premises use by externals?
+Checks for premises use by

+externals?

-Have ALL staff received appropriated training on PREVENT?
+Have ALL staff received

+appropriated training on

-ON PREVENT?
+PREVENT?

 Does this include support staff?

-2 2 2 3 till marada support starr.

-Are there provisions for new staff
+Are there provisions for new

-induction?
+staff induction?

-Have Governors received a PREVENT
+Have Governors received a

-briefing?
+PREVENT briefing?

-Do all staff know what to do if they have a PREVENT concern and to whom to report it?
-Does the E-Safety Policy refer to the requirements of the Prevent guidance?
-Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems.
-Protocols are in place to manage the layout, access and use of any space provided for the purposes of prayer, contemplation and faith facilities Clear guidance on governing the display of materials internally at the school
+Do all staff know what to do if

+they have a PREVENT

+Concern?

+Does the E-Safety Policy refer to the requirements of

+the Prevent guidance?

+Appropriate filtering is in

+place to ensure that staff and

+children are unable to access

+unauthorised or extremist

+websites online through

+school systems.